awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `createStream(input:completion:)`

 Creates a stream for delivering one or more large files in chunks over MQTT.
 A stream transports data bytes in chunks or blocks packaged as MQTT messages from a source like S3.
 You can have one or more files associated with a stream.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">CreateStream action.
+Requires permission to access the [CreateStream](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func createStream(input: CreateStreamInput, completion: @escaping (ClientRuntime.SdkResult<CreateStreamOutputResponse, CreateStreamOutputError>) -> Void)